atanasovmi/Grundlagen-Programmieren-G14/README.md

 Many fitness enthusiasts struggle to consistently track their workout progress.
 Manual logging is tedious, and without data, motivation fades.

-**Workout Tracker G14** solves this by providing a robust, persistent, and easy-to-use command-line interface (CLI) to log exercises, calculate calories, and visualize your history.
+**Workout Tracker G14** of Felix & Hermanns Programming Class at the University of Applied Sciences and Arts at the Northwestern Switzerland (FHNW). solves this by providing a robust, persistent, and easy-to-use command-line interface (CLI) to log exercises, calculate calories, and visualize your history.
 Whether you're running, swimming, or hitting the gym, we help you keep score of your health.

 > *"What gets measured, gets managed."*